freeCodeCamp/guide/src/pages/css/css3-nth-child-selector/index.md

     // css declarations
 }
 ```
 The expression could be either a number, a keyword such as "odd" or "even" or a notation in the form "an+b".
-An important thing to note here is that the syntax doesn't specify the parent container explicitly.
-The selector specifies the kind of element you want to select and the expression determines the constraint on order of occurence of the element in its parent container.
+An thing to note here is that the syntax does not specify the parent container.
+The selector specifies the element type to select and the expression determines the constraint on the order of occurrence of the element.

-For example, div:nth-child(3) would select all the 'div' elements that are the third element in their respective parent containers, among all its siblings.
-If no such 'div' element is found that is the third element in its container, nothing is affected.
-In the example given below, nothing is selected, since there is no div that is the third element in its container.
+For example, div:nth-child(3) would select all the third 'div' elements.
+If no such 'div' element exists that is the third element in its container, nothing gets affected.
+In the example given below, there is no such div that is the third element in its container.

 ```
 <div class='parent-container'>